 Results

-A majority of sites showed significant (P < 0.05) compositional changes to all three fertilization treatments (+N, +P, +Kµ), though the magnitude of compositional change varied with nutrient identity (Figure 2).
-On average, N enrichment was estimated to have the largest effect on species composition, followed by P, and K.
+A majority of sites showed significant (P < 0.05) compositional changes in all three fertilization treatments (+N, +P, +Kµ), though the magnitude of compositional change varied with nutrient identity (Figure 2).
+On average, N enrichment was estimated to have the largest effect on species composition, followed by P, and Kµ.

-PCA of compositional responses exhibited a relatively low-dimensional pattern; the first principal component accounted for 60% of the total variation in species responses (Figure 3, Table 1).
+PCA of compositional responses across all sites exhibited a relatively low-dimensional pattern; the first principal component accounted for 60% of the total variation in species responses (Figure 3, Table 1).
 Responses to fertilization were positively correlated, indicating that species may be considered to be general positive or negative responders to fertilization.

 Pairwise comparisons show that this general relationship varies depending on functional group, however (Figure 4).
 Legumes, in particular, show significant deviations in response from other dominant functional groups, graminoids and forbs, where legume responses to P and K are greater than would be expected given species N response (Table 2).
 This finding suggests some degree of specialization by this functional group on utilizing available P and K, as would be expected given their ability to fix nitrogen.